AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 If you consider making a change to an AuthZ TTL value, see the [Integrations](#tve-db-integrations-sec) section.

 >[!IMPORTANT]
->The "**Set by MVPD**" placeholder is used in cases when the MVPD will be the one enforcing the AuthZ TTL value and not the Adobe Primetime Authentication configuration.
+>The "**Set by MVPD**" placeholder is used in cases when the MVPD will be the one enforcing the AuthZ TTL value and not the Adobe Pass Authentication configuration.

 #### SSO Reports {#sso-reports}